What Are the Differences Between Xanax and Ativan?

 While Ativan and Xanax are both benzodiazepines, and have similar side effects and risks for addiction, there are key differences between these drugs.
 Read on to learn about the differences between Xanax and Ativan.

-Xanax is the most famous brand name for alprazolam, which is a prescription benzodiazepine medication used to treat anxiety disorders.
-These disorders include generalized anxiety disorder, anxiety with depression, and panic disorders.
+Xanax is the brand name for alprazolam, which is a prescription benzodiazepine medication used to treat anxiety.
+These disorders include generalized anxiety disorder, anxiety with depression, and panic disorder.

-Xanax should not be taken for more than two weeks, because the drug is very habit-forming, and the body can quickly develop a tolerance to it, so the prescription dose will not work as well.
-Benzodiazepines like Xanax can also lead to addiction due to how they interact with GABA receptors.
+Xanax should not be taken for more than two weeks, because the drug is very habit-forming. and the body can quickly develop a tolerance to it.
+When this occurs, the prescription dose will not work as well.
+Furthermore, benzodiazepines like Xanax can also lead to addiction due to how they interact with gamma-aminobutyric acid (GABA) receptors.